vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 We are taking a hint from how the glTF format works, and have a binary file that holds a json header alongside a binary blob.
 The json header will contain metadata and information about the object, and the binary blob will contain the raw data of the object, like the pixels of a texture.

 For the binary blob, we will also compress it using LZ4 format.
-LZ4 is a compression codec that is optimized around speed, and if we use it, its very likely that we will go faster than reading uncompressed data from disk.
+LZ4 is a compression codec that is optimized around speed, and if we use it, it's very likely that we will go faster than reading uncompressed data from disk.
 But we will also keep space in the format for other compression systems, as things like the new consoles have .zip or kraken compression implemented in hardware.

 All assets will follow the format of json metadata + compressed binary blob.
 This way the code will be unified and easier to handle.